Call4Cloud | MMP-C | Autopilot | Device Preparation

 Once we open the IntunePivotPlugin.dll in the Intune Management Extension folder, we will spot something funny (at least in my opinion)

 The Intune Pivot code has “some” references to CMPivot in it.
-Smell like a copy/paste :P?
+Does it smell like a copy-paste?
 Let’s get back to the Intune Pivot game.

 2. What’s happening

 So, let’s take a closer look at what happens when we press the “Device Query Run” button in the Intune Pivot device blade.
-First, I am going to talk you through it.
-Once I am done talking you can take a look at the Intune Pivot mspaint flow!
+First, I will walk you through it.
+Once I am done talking, you can take a look at the Intune Pivot mspaint flow!

 Once we press the Run button, a Post command will be sent to Microsoft Graph and a new query will be created. (createQuery)